robayedavies/PSYC402-PART-2/docs/02-PSYC402-02-mixed.md

 We use the same analysis procedure that we used for multilevel data: with one significant change which we shall identify and explain.

 In this webpage, I extract and present an outline taster summary (a little re-ordered) of a second chapter written for the course.
-Please go to the chapter for the full text: [02-mixed.pdf](files/week-18/02-mixed.pdf).
+Please go to the chapter for the authoritative version of the full text: [02-mixed.pdf](files/week-18/02-mixed.pdf).

 ### Introductory discussion